top of page

 Foot Tracks on Sand

 When?
 The Teen Immersion meets one weekend per month, September-May.
 Some weekends will be Saturday & Sunday 9-3 , some weekends will be Saturday 9-3 only, and there will be 2 Saturday 9am- Sunday ~1pm overnight trips: one in October, one in May.
 See 2024-25's schedule below.
+Now offering an additional registration option for the Teen Immersion minus the overnight trips.

 Where?
 Parks and Public Lands in Bend, Oregon.
 Locations vary.
 See our Locations page and the FAQ at the bottom of this page for more info.